For Court Hearings During COVID-19 Pandemic

 - Where a party submits a request to commence a new matter, the Court will confirm by email that the originating document is deemed to have been filed on the date it was received and provide a Divisional Court File Number.
 The Court will also provide directions for payment of the filing fee.

-- In all cases where a party submits a request for a hearing, the Court will respond with a request that the parties agree on a schedule for the exchange of documents or will schedule a case conference with a Divisional Court Administrative Judge or a designate.
-The case management process is addressed in more detail at D.7 below.
+- In all cases where a party submits a request for a hearing, the Court will typically respond with a request that the parties agree on a schedule for the exchange of documents or schedule a case conference with a Divisional Court Administrative Judge or a designate.
+The case management process is described in more detail at D.7 below.

 - Matters will be scheduled at the direction and in the discretion of a Divisional Court Administrative Judge or a designate.
-Urgent matters will be given priority, but the Divisional Court is currently scheduling all matters, including non-urgent matters, based on availability of court dates.
+Urgent matters will be given priority.

-- Where a party wishes to commence a proceeding to preserve the party’s rights, but does not wish to proceed immediately or to give notice of it to other parties, the party need not send a copy to all other parties [or provide addresses and email addresses for opposing parties], but should clearly indicate, instead, that the party wishes to commence but not yet move forward with the application.
+- Where a party wishes to commence an application for judicial review to preserve the party’s rights, but does not wish to proceed immediately or to give notice of it to other parties, the party need not send a copy to all other parties [or provide addresses and email addresses for opposing parties], but should clearly indicate, instead, that the party wishes to commence but not yet move forward with the application and provide the court with an update within 30 days.

-- All hearings are currently conducted electronically, either by teleconference or by videoconference.
+- All single-judge hearings and case conferences are conducted virtually, either by teleconference or by videoconference.
 Teleconferences are conducted on court teleconference lines.
 Videoconferences are conducted using the application ZOOM.
 The court will send parties a conference call number or a link to the videoconference in advance of the hearing.

 - Counsel are permitted to share conference call numbers or Zoom links with their clients and other members of their firm.
 In the case of videoconference hearings, if the parties anticipate that there will be broad media interest and/or public interest in the hearing, the parties should advise the court ahead of time so that appropriate arrangements can be made.
-For hearings not expected to generate media interest, any member of the media or the public who wishes to observe the remote proceeding may email their request to the local courthouse staff in advance of the hearing in accordance with Part C, paragraph 5 of the Consolidated Notice to the Profession, Litigants, Accused Persons, Public and the Media.
+For hearings not expected to generate media interest, any member of the media or the public who wishes to observe the remote proceeding may email their request to the local courthouse staff in advance of the hearing in accordance with Part C, paragraph 5 of the Notice to the Profession, Parties, Public, and Media.

 D.4.
 Submitting Electronic Documents for Hearings